YouXuan2010/Data-Science-Projects/README.md

    - **Results:** Separated customer in different clusters and found interesting relationship between different interior and exterior components customization
 2. [House Price Prediction](https://github.com/YouXuan2010/Data-Science-Projects/tree/main/House%20Price%20Prediction)
    - **Description:** The project predicts the house price after studying the variables such as location, area, bredroom, bathroom count and many more
-   - **Technologies Used:** The notebook uses Polynomial Regression, Ridge Regression, Decision Tree regressor and Random Forest Regressor
+   - **Technologies Used:** The notebook uses Polynomial Regression, Ridge Regression, Decision Tree regressor, Random Forest Regressor and XGB Regressor
-   - **Results:** The Random Forest Regressor performed best with an accuracy of 87.89%
+   - **Results:** The XGB Regressor performed best with an accuracy of 88.06%
    - **Tableau Dashboard:** [Link to Dashboard](https://public.tableau.com/app/profile/you.xuan.lim/viz/KingCountyHouseSales_17110320343140/KingCountyHouseSales)
 3. [Red Wine Quality Prediction](https://github.com/YouXuan2010/Data-Science-Projects/tree/main/Red%20Wine%20Quality%20Prediction)
    - **Description:** The project predicts the quality of the wine in the value 0 or 1.
 1 represents for good quality wine and 0 represents for bad quality wine